Code-Institute-Submissions/snacKen/README.md

 JavaScript

 ## Testing

-## Credits

-### Content
-- guidline on SnacKen project - Yablko/Roman Hraska(mentor)
+lighthouse-pdf in folder

 ### Acknowledgements

 ## Credits
-Content
-guidline on SnacKen project - Yablko/Roman Hraska(mentor)

-Acknowledgements

-## Credits

 ### Content
-- guidline on SnacKen project - Yablko/Roman Hraska(mentor)
+guideline on SnacKen project - Yablko/Roman Hraska

 ### Acknowledgements

 - I received inspiration for this project from Yablko/Roman Hraska(mentor)

+## by duchees